Oklahoma City Thunder: 2017–2019: Arrival of Paul George

-2019–present: The Shai Gilgeous-Alexander era
+2019–present: Shai Gilgeous-Alexander era

 2019–2020: Chris Paul year

 General manager Sam Presti traded Paul George to the Los Angeles Clippers on July 10, 2019.
 In return, they received Danilo Gallinari, Shai Gilgeous-Alexander, and a record collection of future first-round draft picks.
 It was reported after the trade was announced that George had privately requested the trade to the Clippers, whose superstar free agent Kawhi Leonard had asked him to team up.
 They also traded forward Jerami Grant to the Denver Nuggets for a 2020 protected first-round pick.

 After the George trade, general manager Presti sensed that the team could not seriously contend with Westbrook as the lone star.
 On July 16, the Thunder traded Westbrook to the Houston Rockets for Chris Paul, two future first-round draft picks, and the rights to two future pick swaps with the Rockets.

 Paul made the 2020 NBA All-Star Game as a reserve, making it his 10th selection, and his first since 2015–16.

 After the suspension of the 2019–20 NBA season, the Thunder were one of the 22 teams invited to the NBA Bubble to participate in the final eight games of the regular season.
 The Thunder were eliminated in 7 games vs Paul's former team, the Houston Rockets.